-Dallas recommended the retention of the tariff regime in place during the 1812 War in a report published in February 1816 in order to develop American industry in the event of another war with the United Kingdom or other European powers.
-It was introduced following a report from US Treasury Secretary Alexander J. Dallas and adopted by the Fourteenth Congress.
+Secretary of the Treasury, Alexander J. Dallas, recommended the retention of the tariff regime in place during the 1812 War in a report published in February of 1816 in order to develop American industry in the event of another war with the United Kingdom or other European powers.
+It was introduced following a report from U.S. Treasury Secretary Alexander J. Dallas and adopted by the Fourteenth U.S. Congress.
 The proposal was adopted by President James Madison and congressional leadership notably Speaker Henry Clay.
 A House of Representatives Committee recommended the adoption of this tariff predicting that it would only be necessary for a few years until the United States was strong enough to defend itself against foreign powers.
 The tariff was popular in areas such as Pennsylvania and New York where manufacturing industry was growing rapidly.
 It was supported widely in those states to defend American manufacturers against competition from British manufacturers.
-It was also popular in the West in states such as Kentucky, Clay's home state, where it was hoped to develop hemp and flax as crops and who wanted new tariffs to support these infant industries.
+It was also popular in the West in states such as Kentucky, Henry Clay's home state, where it was hoped to develop hemp and flax as crops and who wanted new tariffs to support these infant industries.

 The Tariff of 1833 (also known as the Compromise Tariff of 1833) was proposed by Henry Clay and John C. Calhoun as a resolution to the Nullification Crisis.
 It was adopted to gradually reduce the rates after southerners objected to the protectionism found in the Tariff of 1832 and the 1828 Tariff of Abominations, which had prompted South Carolina to threaten secession from the Union.
 This Act stipulated that import taxes would gradually be cut over the next decade until, by 1842, they matched the levels set in the Tariff of 1816--an average of 20%.
 The compromise reductions lasted only two months into their final stage before protectionism was reinstated by the Black Tariff of 1842.